 Home to several national parks and designated as a UNESCO World Heritage Site, the Blue Mountains is one of the least frequented sites in Australia, although arguably one of the more beautiful.
 The temperature is much colder up in the mountains than along the coast just an hour’s drive away, making it ideal for those who want pleasant temperatures for outdoor recreational activities.

 Although the mountain towns of Katoomba, Wentworth Falls, and Glenbrook are all friendly and artistic communities, the real beauty of the area is the many lookout points offering breathtaking views of the landscape.

 Although this island is located off the Australian mainland, it is a part of the country and is an unusual and scenic destination to consider for your upcoming vacation.
-The coastline of the island is more then 45 miles in length, and less than 2,000 people call the island their home.
+The coastline of the island is more than 45 miles in length, and less than 2,000 people call the island their home.